Geometric bounds for low Steklov eigenvalues of finite volume hyperbolic surfaces: Proof of the main result

-We end with a remark on {upper bounds}. \begin{remark} For every $k\ge1$, the bounds of the form $\sigma_k(\Sigma)|\partial \Sigma|\le c(|\chi|+k)$ is known for compact surfaces {\cite{Kar,H11} (see also \cite{GP12,CGE})} and it remains true in the setting of finite volume surfaces.
+\end{proof} We now give a remark on {upper bounds}. \begin{remark} For every $k\ge1$, the bounds of the form $\sigma_k(\Sigma)|\partial \Sigma|\le c(|\chi|+k)$ is known for compact surfaces {\cite{Kar,H11} (see also \cite{GP12,CGE})} and it remains true in the setting of finite volume surfaces.
 As a result, we get

 Using a classical comparison argument with the Steklov-Dirichlet eigenvalue on half-collar near the boundary, we get (see \cite[Lemma 3]{Per22}):